lescanico/inbasketosis/reports/Project_Summary.md

 - **Saturday limitation:** Saturday timestamps were unavailable; after-hours proportions may be underestimated
 - **Normalization formula:** (Total hours / Days in system) × 365 = Hours per year
 - **Inclusion threshold rationale:** at least 30 days in system to ensure adequate observation period and reliable workload estimates
+ - **Total hours metric:** Epic Signal "Count Of Minutes In The System" (overall Epic desktop time, inclusive of in-basket activity) is used for totals and normalization; dedicated in-basket minutes are reported separately where noted.

 ---